epfl-ada/ada-2023-project-thewestbobers/README.md

 We will start by creating simple subsets of genres.
 Then we will explore other ideas as extra.

 ## Step 3: Shape analysis
-We noticed that the number of movies over time has exploded in early 2000's (Fig. 1).
-Then for a robust analysis, we cannot only observe the distribution shape, but we'll have to observe the evolution of the subset fraction for each year.
+We noticed that the number of movies over time has exploded in early 2000's (Fig. 1), then a rough analysis of the distribution wouldn’t be robust.
+To get more interesting results, we’d like to compare and visualize the evolution of fraction of movies from a specific subset.
 By plotting this curve, we are seeking an unusual shape, such as a bump or high variation.
-We typically recognize an unusual shape if it differs from the baseline (constant).
+We typically recognize an unusual shape if it differs from the baseline (constant, for fractions).

+A nice visualization would be a stacked plot to combine both number of releases and fractions of subsets.
+Here, a problem we might encounter is the high number of genres, because that would require too many colors and overload the graph.
+An idea to solve this issue is to group genres into 5-10 main categories, and have a more readable plot.
+For example the genre “airplanes and airport” isn’t that representative yet for a first visualization, however it could be that this category reveals a peak of trend with further analysis…

 ## Step 4: Range selection of prior movies
 Once the unusual shape(s) has been identified, we will select a range prior to the trend peak, assuming the pivotal movie lies inside of it.
 It is important to choose a proper range so we don't miss the pivotal movie (too short range), and we don't predict a movie without relation (too big range).
 Let’s say the production of a movie takes 1 year, the first approach is to select a range of 5 prior years, which seems reasonable.
 Otherwise, a more precise method that requires more work and hypothesis would be to identify a bump as a roughly (skewed) gaussian curve.
 Then we could select a range of 1-2 standard deviations prior to the mean/median/mode (Fig. 4).